-The radiotherapy has a delayed effect; this means that you usually do not notice any side effects until the end of the second week of treatment.
+Radiotherapy has a delayed effect.
+This means that you usually do not notice any side effects until the end of the second week of treatment.
 Side effects usually start off mild and slowly build up during the course of your treatment.
 They most commonly include:

-Tiredness/Fatigue
+• Tiredness/fatigue